 Cake truffle, cake pop, cake bites, candy – these little treats can take on a range of names.
 For this recipe, I’m sticking with cake truffle because we aren’t putting them on a stick and their decadence parallels candy.
 Much like their counterpart, the toasty s’mores truffles.

-- Mix with frosting – The cupcakes are crumbled and then mixed with the vanilla butter free frosting.
+- Mix with frosting – The cupcakes are crumbled and then mixed with vanilla butter free frosting.

 - Coat with flavor – I love to use freeze dried fruit to impart flavor without altering texture.
 Freeze dried strawberries are a perfect pairing with chocolate.